SherryKennedy/web-scraping/README.md

 Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* Startrd by converting the Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that executes all of the scraping code from above and returns one Python dictionary containing all of the scraped data.
+* Started by converting the Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that executes all of the scraping code from above and returns one Python dictionary containing all of the scraped data.

 * Next, created a route called `/scrape` that imports the  `scrape_mars.py` script and called the  `scrape` function.